Matthew Basinger, MD, FAWM

 How do I know if this path is right for me?

 Residents and medical students who come down with serious cases of wanderlust the week before an exam or after a weekend of working 12-hour shifts will be well-suited for wilderness medicine.
-Those who daydream about a life outside of the hospital, revel in their sense of wonder in the world, have a propensity for adventure, and gravitate towards adrenaline-spiking experiences should consider this subspecialty.
+Those who daydream about a life outside of the hospital, revel in their sense of wonder in the world, have a propensity for adventure, and gravitate toward adrenaline-spiking experiences should consider this subspecialty.

 Furthermore, wilderness medicine can fulfill one’s desire for involvement at the academic, community, national, and even international level.
 While all physicians serve their community by providing medical care, those trained in wilderness medicine are able to extend their skills to ski clinics, marathons and ultramarathons, and search and rescue efforts.
-At the national and international levels, wilderness medicine physicians are well prepared to provide care after natural disasters.
+At the national and international levels, wilderness medicine physicians are well-prepared to provide care after natural disasters.
 Still others support scientific discovery by providing care to researchers collecting data in austere environments, like the Amazon or Antarctica.
 If you are looking for “something bigger” in your life, consider wilderness medicine.

 Career options after fellowship